dslm4515/MLFS-S6-Bootscripts/README.md

 ln -sv utmps/wtmp /var/log/wtmp
 ```

-Bootscripts require system boot with a initramfs image.
-It's unlcear why boot scripts work without an initramfs loaded at boot.
-You may use thses scripts from BLFS to build one.
+Bootscripts no longer require system boot with a initramfs image.
+But kernel parameters should boot with root filesystem as read-only for checking root filesystem at boot (i.e. linux root=/dev/sda2 ro) You may use scripts from BLFS or Musl-LFS to build one.
 Script requires cpio installed.
 ```
 # Copy the script to /sbin:
 install -v -m755 mkinitrd/mkinitramfs /sbin/